• Molecular Photochemistry and

 • Organic Semiconductors, Electroluminescence, and Sensory Materials

 •Solar Energy Capture, Conversion and Catalysis

 The Center for Photochemical Sciences at Bowling Green State University (BGSU) has a vibrant, world-renowned program that offers students the opportunity to perform cutting-edge research with our internationally recognized faculty.

 BGSU is located in Bowling Green, Ohio, and is in the scenic Great Lakes region of the United States.
 It houses the Center for Photochemical Sciences, a research center that focuses on interactions of light with matter.

 This is an exciting time to join the BGSU Chemistry team.
 We have recently added new faculty in optical spectroscopy, materials chemistry, computational chemistry, and single-molecule spectroscopy and biophysics.
 The Center for Photochemical Sciences at BGSU has been instrumental in contributing to the fundamental development of photo-driven chemical processes and in addressing critical environmental and energy problems over the last two decades, receiving worldwide recognition and high regards.

 - To conduct research across disciplinary boundaries

-- To prepare students and professionals for careers in industry and academia
+- To prepare students and professionals for careers in industry

 - To support established technological business through consultation and collaboration, particularly in our immediate locale, and to support the development of new business based on photoscience.